 Coronavirus Disease (COVID-19) in Greenwood, SC

-If you begin exhibiting symptoms of COVID-19 or have been exposed to someone who has a confirmed case of COVID-19, please schedule a Telecare/Video Visit with us.
-We will assess your situation by video call and will determine if curbside testing is needed.
+If you begin exhibiting symptoms of COVID-19, have been exposed to someone who has a confirmed case of COVID-19, or would like to be tested, please use our Telecare/Video Visit function through our website to set up a video visit with one of our Providers.

 AFC Urgent Care understands your concerns regarding the novel coronavirus COVID-19.
 Rest assured that, as always, we consider the health and wellbeing of our patients and those in our communities of the utmost importance.

 If you begin exhibiting symptoms of COVID-19 or have been exposed to someone who has a confirmed case of COVID-19, please use our Telecare/Video Visit function through our website to set up a video visit with one of our Providers.
 We will assess your situation by video conference and will provide the appropriate course of action based on our local health department guidelines.
 If our Provider deems the need for testing, you will be instructed to drive to one of our centers for curbside testing.
 PLEASE DO NOT ENTER THE OFFICE – call us from your car when you are in our parking lot to inform us of your arrival.
-The results of these tests do take between three to five days to return.
+Rapid COVID-19 Testing offers Same Day Results.
+Supplies may be limited.
+If we run out of rapid tests, we will still have PCR tests available and results will typically be returned in 24-72 hours.
 We may also test you for other common viruses, such as the flu, to allow us to more accurately diagnose your symptoms.

 The Physicians, Providers and Staff of AFC Urgent Care are committed to excellence in care for our patients.
 We are dedicated to keeping your family, and ours, safe.